brianluft/arcadia/project/TASKS.md

     - `--key Escape`
     - *🤖 Created test script that builds ComputerUse project and tests Win+R key combination followed by Escape key after 1 second delay.*

-- [ ] Bug fix: In the prompt form, you show `AI is about to type the following text: "Press key: LWin"` which is a bit silly, it makes it look like you're literally going to type the words "Press key: LWin" instead of pressing the Win key.
+- [x] Bug fix: In the prompt form, you show `AI is about to type the following text: "Press key: LWin"` which is a bit silly, it makes it look like you're literally going to type the words "Press key: LWin" instead of pressing the Win key.
 Update the whole text when pressing a key instead of typing text.
+    - *🤖 Fixed by adding new ConfirmKeyPress method to SafetyManager that shows "AI is about to press the following key combination:" instead of "type the following text:".
+Updated KeyboardUse.Press method to use ConfirmKeyPress with user-friendly key descriptions like "Win + R" instead of raw enum values.*

-- [ ] Bug fix: The test command is `--key R --win` but you treated it like LWin _only_.
+- [x] Bug fix: The test command is `--key R --win` but you treated it like LWin _only_.
 It brought up the Start menu instead of the Run dialog.
+    - *🤖 Fixed by implementing proper Windows key combination handling using P/Invoke keybd_event API instead of SendKeys.
+Added GetVirtualKeyCode mapping, SendWindowsKeyCombo method, and proper key sequence (press Win, press R, release R, release Win) to correctly trigger Win+R combination that opens Run dialog.*

 # Phase - Run AI feedback loop